 Milpitas, California

-Welcome to the City of Milpitas’ nursing home and assisted living facility elder abuse and neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the City of Milpitas’ nursing home and assisted living facility elder abuse and neglect website for Yeroushalmi Law.
 Our firm is made up of experienced attorneys and gerontology experts who are dedicated to bettering the lives of older adults who have been abused or neglected in a residential care facility.

 Located in Santa Clara County and Silicon Valley, Milpitas is a city that enjoys warm, sunny weather all year round, with occasional rainfall during the winter months.
 A well-known feature of this city is its beautiful Monument Peak, a mountain peak that is the most visible landmark and has been considered a symbol of the city for decades.
 There is one nursing home located in Milpitas and 30 assisted living facilities nearby.